nsw logo NSW Government

 Welding fumes form when metal heats above its boiling point.
 As these fumes cool down, they condense into tiny particles, small enough to be inhaled into the lungs.

 Some welding fumes are visible, appearing like smoke or a mist, but many fumes are invisible and can only be detected using special equipment.
-It’s crucial to use effective ventilation systems and personal protective equipment (PPE) like respirators and welding helmets to minimise exposure to these harmful fumes and UV radiation.
+It’s crucial to use effective ventilation systems and personal protective equipment (PPE) like respirators and welding face shields to minimise exposure to these harmful fumes and UV radiation.

 Welding fume composition